pkpkpk/fress/readme.md

 (assert (= rec (fress/read-object reader)))
 ```

 + in clojurescript you can override the default record writer by adding a `"record"` entry in `:handlers`.
-A built in use case for this is `fress.api/field-caching-writer` which offers a way to automatically cache values that pass a predicate
+A built in use case for this is `fress.api/field-caching-writer` which offers a way to automatically cache the value of keys that pass a predicate

 ```clojure
 (fress/create-writer buf :handlers {"record" (fress/field-caching-writer #{:f1})})
 ```

-+ in clojure
++ on the jvm:

 ```clojure
 (let [cache-writer (fress/field-caching-writer #{:f1})]